One on the accuracy of what was said to me - ergo is this person telling the truth and/or have I accurately posted what this person has told me.

 And even if it were only one school that displayed these behaviours, it is one school too many.
 Luckily my daughter is not at that school else I'd be straight on to the governors and authorities who oversee that school.

-• My friends son at one of our local schools was constantly bombarded by the school that they should get their parents to vote remain.
+My friends son at one of our local schools was constantly bombarded by the school that they should get their parents to vote remain.
 This was done during assembly and in some of the lessons every day.
 He was disgusted to learn his parents had voted leave and to this day has not spoken to them.
+I very much doubt it is all schools but I believe it's a very good number.

 I know some schools used the opportunity to stage their own debates and votes.